Why Writing Is Good For You?

 Writing enhances your thinking and communication.

-When you write, it uses your creativity and lets you think about it first before writing something, which increases your thinking capacity of the brain.
+When you write, it uses your creativity and lets you think about it first before writing something, which enhances the thinking capacity of the brain.
 You get a better understanding of communicating and connecting to others through words.

-Writing keeps your mind shape as you age.
+Writing keeps your mind in shape as you age.

-Writing is a type of exercise to your brain, and like physical exercise, it helps you to be in shape” as you age.
-It helps you let your brain function regularly by thinking and keeps the mental rust to lose creativity disappear.
+Writing is a type of exercise to your brain, and like physical exercise, it helps your mind to be in shape as you age.
+It helps you let your brain function regularly by thinking and keeps the mental rust to cause your creativity to disappear.

 Expressing emotions through words may increase the speed of inner healing wounds.